openvinotoolkit/training_extensions/develop/_sources/guide/get_started/api_tutorial.rst.txt

 .. note::

-    This can use callbacks provided by OTX and several training techniques.
+    This can use callbacks provided by OpenVINO™ Training Extension and several training techniques.
     However, in this case, no arguments are specified for train.

 3. If you want to specify the model, you can do so as shown below: